Housing and Board Policy

 Sophomores: All sophomores must live in the College’s residential system and board at the College’s dining center.
 Exceptions are made for those who:

-• are released by the College’s Petition Committee
+- are released by the College’s Petition Committee due to health reasons or demonstrated financial hardship

 Exceptions specific to the board plan only are made for:

-• residents of Living Learning Housing Units, all of which provide a full kitchen
+- residents in the on-campus Grove Houses, all of which provide a full kitchen

-• those released by the College’s Petition Committee
+- those released by the College’s Petition Committee due to health reasons or demonstrated financial hardship

-Transfers: Transfers are treated per their student classification.
-However, those who submit a housing application for Fall after the deadline are not guaranteed housing.
+Transfers: Transfers are treated per their student classification and/or years of college attendance.
 Mid-year transfers will be housed on a space-available basis.

 Juniors and Seniors: